 "Few flying machines have ever exhibited such an extraordinary combination of workmanship, finish, and aerodynamic refinement, so that it seems quite safe to say that the new ships represent the ultimate in soaring design practice in the United States, if not the world."

-In May 1934, Warren E. Eaton acquired from Hawley Bowlus the Senior Albatross that is now preserved at NASM.
+In May 1934, Warren E. Eaton acquired from Hawley Bowlus the Senior Albatross Falcon that is now preserved at NASM.
 Eaton was already a veteran aviator.
 He had joined the U. S. Army Air Service and flown SPAD XIII fighters (see NASM collection) in the 103rd Aero Squadron, 3rd Pursuit Group, at Issoudon, France, from August 27, 1918, until Armistice Day, November 11.
 He was credited with downing one enemy aircraft in aerial combat.
 After the war, Eaton founded the Soaring Society of America and became the organization's first president.

-Eaton had commissioned Bowlus to build a Senior Albatross after he saw Richard du Pont fly the second Senior Albatross at the U. S. Nationals the year before.
+Eaton had commissioned Bowlus to build a Senior Albatross after he saw Richard du Pont fly the Albatross I at the U. S. Nationals the year before.
 Eaton asked Bowlus to fit flaps to his aircraft and to skin it with mahogany plywood.
-He christened it "Falcon" and it bore the federal aircraft registration number G13763.
+He christened it Falcon and it bore the federal aircraft registration number G13763.
 Several gold decals edged in black also appeared at various locations on the fuselage.
 "Warren E. Eaton" and "Falcon" appeared on both sides of the nose.
 A stylized albatross and the company motto "On the Wings of an Albatross" were applied to the vertical fin above the words "Bowlus-du Pont Sailplane Company."

 Eaton first flew the glider at San Diego.
 In June, he brought it to the national contest atop Harris Hill outside Elmira, New York.
 At Big Meadows, Virginia, Eaton set the American soaring altitude record, 2,765 m (9,094 ft), during September 1934.
 Three months later, Eaton died in Florida flying a Franklin primay glider.

-In 1935, Warren Eaton's widow, Genevieve, donated the "Falcon" to the Smithsonian Institution.
+In 1935, Warren Eaton's widow, Genevieve, donated the Falcon to the Smithsonian Institution.
 It arrived in Washington on May 28 and a few days later, museum personnel suspended the glider from the ceiling of the West Hall of the Arts and Industries Building where it remained on display for many years.